TechStudent10/BasicServerAndClient/README.md

 To use the server and the client, you need to create a `server.py` and `client.py` file.

-server.py:
-from BasicServerAndClient.server import Server server = Server(host="127.0.0.1", port=5555)
-server.listen()
+You need to import the Server class into your server.py file.

 The parameters of Server are: